 Landmark College offers competitive wages and an excellent benefits package.
 Qualified individuals should apply with a cover letter, résumé and contact information for three references to: Human Resources, Landmark College, 19 River Road South, Putney, Vermont 05346.
 Landmark College is an Equal Opportunity Employer (EOE).
 Electronic submissions are preferred: email@example.com.

-Landmark College, the nation’s premier institution of higher education for talented students with various learning differences is located in beautiful southern Vermont and within close proximity to southern New Hampshire and the major Massachusetts cities.
-Landmark College is seeking a proven professional to serve in the position of Database and Application Systems Specialist.
+Landmark College, the nation’s premier institution of higher education for talented students with various learning differences, is located in beautiful southern Vermont and within close proximity to southern New Hampshire and the major Massachusetts cities.
+Landmark College is seeking a proven professional to serve in the position of Database and Application Systems Analyst.

 QUALIFICATIONS: Bachelor’s degree or equivalent experience in business systems analysis, application design and development, database administration, or related field.
 Minimum of 8 years of experience in database and application programming/analysis utilizing relational database technology.
 At least 5 years of experience in SQL Server database analysis and administration.
 MCTS certifications in SQL Server preferred.
 Solid understanding of Application and database architecture, .net application framework, IIS, web interfaces, and network systems.
 Experience with ETL processes and data migration tools.
 SSIS experience highly desirable.
 Experience with SSRS and other report writing tools.
 Experience with MS Access software and database structures.
 Experience implementing and supporting Higher Ed student information systems, preferably in Ellucian’s PowerCampus and Self-Service systems.
 Experience with PowerFAIDs financial aid system, Nelnet Quikpay systems, Great Plain financial system and Raiser’s Edge is highly desirable.
 Effective project mgt. skills.
 PMP certification preferred.
 Excellent debugging and problem solving skills.
 Ability to communicate effectively and work collaboratively with staff and faculty at all levels of the organization is essential.

 Landmark College offers exciting employment with a competitive salary and a comprehensive benefit program.
-Qualified individuals should apply with a cover letter, resume, references and a link to portfolio or examples of work to Human Resources, Landmark College, 19 River Road South, Putney, Vermont 05346.
-Electronic submissions are preferred: email@example.com.
+Qualified individuals should apply with a cover letter, resume and references to Human Resources, Landmark College, 19 River Road South, Putney, Vermont 05346.
+Electronic submissions are preferred: firstname.lastname@example.org.
 Landmark College is an Equal Opportunity Employer.
 EEO.
+For more information about Landmark College please visit our website at www.landmark.edu.

 Adjunct Instructor Mathematics